 This work does not involve human subjects, personal data, or sensitive information.
-All experiments are conducted on publicly available LLMs and benchmark datasets, with details, links, and licenses provided in the Appendix.
-The proposed method aims to improve computational efficiency and convergence in fine-tuning, which abides by ICLR's code of ethic.
-Nevertheless, caution is advised when applying the method to generative tasks.
-The outputs of LLMs should be carefully reviewed, and safeguards such as gating mechanisms should be considered to ensure safety, reliability, and trustworthiness.
+All experiments use publicly available models and datasets, with details provided in the Appendix.
+The proposed method improves computational efficiency and convergence in LoRA and adheres to ICML’s code of ethics.
+Nevertheless, caution is advised when applying the method to generative tasks: LLM outputs should be carefully reviewed, and safeguards should be considered to ensure safety, reliability, and trustworthiness.